 Vermicomposting is just an upgraded level of pot composting.
 Vermicomposting is way too similar to pot composting the difference is just that it includes earthworms or composting worms as the main players for carrying out the composting process.
 However, this should not be tried in first hand, at first you should always start with pot composting and thereafter you should go for a level up.
 Vermicomposting includes the following steps:

-- Collect materials such as shredded paper, shredded cardboard, dry cow dung cakes and coconut fibers.
+- Collect materials such as shredded paper, shredded cardboard, dry cow dung cakes and coconut fibres.
 Post collecting, soak these materials in water and squeeze out the excess water and then, place them at the bottom of a big plastic tub.

 - Visit your nearest nursery and purchase some earthworms along with the soil they live in, and then, add half done compost to it.